jmainpri/move3d-launch/README.md

 * PATH contains the move3d-studio executable
 * HOME_MOVE3D points to move3d-launch or a floder along side it
-* move3d-assets is installed along side move3d-launch
+* move3d-assets is installed next to move3d-launch